Code-Institute-Submissions/MartinFjellstrom-MS1-the-cave_AprResub/README.md

 ### Imagery

 There are hero images on most of the site pages in order to grab user’s attention and give a sporty feel to the site overall.
 On the home page the image carousel is there to give users an idea of what the gym looks like.
-Pictures are included throughout to give a modern and colourful vibe.
+There are also pictures of the climbing instructors in the "The Team" section on the home page to give it a more personal touch.
+Pictures are also included throughout the Courses page to give it a modern and colourful vibe.

 ## Wireframes